ncm88/BART/README.md

 ## PCB
-A four-layer PCB is used in the final version of the system.
+A two-layer PCB is used in the final version of the system.
 The PCB schematic is attached below:

 <img src="images/schematic.png" alt="PCB schematic" width="1000" height="500"><br>